 - Take extra care when working in icy or wet weather.
 Be aware that ladder rungs get very slippery when wet or muddy.
 Just take things a bit slower.

 Working in awkward positions or confined spaces such as lofts, airing cupboards and under floors.

-While I get that home and building owners don’t want ugly pipework on display, or a water tank dominating a room that could be used as a living space, it’s really inconvenient for plumbers.
+While it’s understood that home and building owners don’t want ugly pipework on display, or a water tank dominating a space that could be used as storage, it’s really inconvenient for plumbers.

-Instead, plumbers often have to double up as contortionist to repair or replace services in tiny cupboards, low loft spaces and under floorboards and sinks.
+Instead, plumbers often have to double up as a contortionist to repair or replace services in tiny cupboards, low loft spaces, under floorboards and sinks.